Table of Contents

-If a person is qualified to perform essential job function except for limitations caused by a disability, the employer must consider whether the person could perform these functions with a reasonable accommodation.
-That means that if a reasonable accommodation would allow a person with a disability to do the essential functions of the job, then he or she is an otherwise qualified person with a disability.
+If a person is qualified to perform essential job functions except for limitations caused by a disability, the employer must consider whether the person could perform these functions with a reasonable accommodation.
+That means that if a reasonable accommodation would allow a person with a disability to do the essential functions of the job, then he or she is “qualified.”
 (For a further discussion of reasonable accommodations, see Questions 19 through 32 below.)

 12. What are the “essential functions” of a job?

 The “essential functions” of the job are the most important functions of the job that could not be transferred to another employee or eliminated from the job description as a reasonable accommodation.
 A written job description may show what the essential functions of the job are, but job descriptions are not the only kind of evidence, and sometimes they are not very accurate.

 13. When I am applying for a job, can the employer ask about my disability, or make me take a medical exam?